MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-link-aad-b2c-tenant.md

 ![Warning showing directory has no Active Subscription.](./media/B2CImage_5.png)

+## Next steps

-To continue the process of setting up a B2C tenant in Commerce, proceed to [Create the B2C application](create-b2c-app.md)\.
+To continue the process of setting up a B2C tenant in Commerce, proceed to [Create the B2C application](create-b2c-app.md).

 ## Additional resources